vhs/atoms-frontend/README.md

-# TACOS - Frontend
+# TAC•OS - Frontend

-This is the React frontend respository for the [Tool Access Control and Operations System (TACOS)](https://github.com/vhs/tacos).
+This is the React frontend respository for the [Tool Access Control and Operations System (TAC•OS)](https://github.com/vhs/tacos).

 ## Available Scripts